How To Overcome Trauma

 Okay.

 So that’s why I say up.
 Yeah.
-So when you’re stuck in a traumatic state where that means you’re in flight or fight, which is like you’re stuck, your heart beat is going all the time.
+So when you’re stuck in a traumatic state where that means you’re in flight or fight, which is like you’re stuck, your heartbeat is always going.
 If you’re if you’re stuck in a shutdown state, you’re going to like your speech, you’re stuck.
-You know what I mean, you’re going to feel depressed, you’re gonna feel numb, you’re going to feel this like pit in your stomach.
-So the issue is not leaving things behind.
-It’s, it’s allowing, what happens is Peter Levine is really good for this is allowing that stuck trauma energy to work its way through your body.
+You know what I mean?
+You’re going to feel depressed, you’re going to feel numb, you’re going to handle this like a pit in your stomach.
+So, the issue is not leaving things behind.
+It’s, it’s allowing; Peter Levine is perfect for allowing that stuck trauma energy to work its way through your body.
 And it’s much more difficult.
-I know me just saying that.
+I know, I’m just saying that.

 Bill 20:21

-but but it’s so it’s letting that energy come through.
-And that might be through therapy, or yoga, or meditation or whatever.
+but it’s so it’s letting that energy come through.
+And that might be through therapy, yoga, meditation, or whatever.
 But working your way up back into your safe and social system.
-And that’s really the alleviation of traumas is to be able to let the energy go, let the stuck energy, work its way through your system.
-And then to be able to come back into a safe and social state people that are traumatised have a really hard, they work hard, and I hate to say they have a hard time with it, because it’s like they’re choosing it.
-But being able to tolerate things like eye contact, it’s a very scary experience.
-And you’ll hold being able to hold eye contact is kind of important for social engagement.
+And that’s the alleviation of traumas is to let the energy go, let the stuck energy work its way through your system.
+And then, to be able to return to a safe and social state, people who are traumatized have a hard time working hard, and I hate to say they have a hard time with it because it’s like they’re choosing it.
+But being able to tolerate things like eye contact is a terrifying experience.
+Being able to maintain eye contact is essential for social engagement.

 But you know, so if they have, trusting someone can be difficult.
-People in a defensive state are going to interpret the world as scary, they’re going to interpret the world as being aggressive, or something to run away from.
-So that it’s not because they’re defective, is because they’re stuck.
+People in a defensive state will interpret the world as scary; they will solve the world as being aggressive or something to run away from.
+So that it’s not because they’re defective, it’s because they’re stuck.
 They’re stuck in a defensive state.
 So it’s not like they’re doing something wrong.
-It’s just that they’re their body is stuck in a defensive state.
+It’s just that their body is stuck in a defensive state.

 Bill 21:28

 Yeah.
 Yeah, exactly.
 So it’s not a, I’m glad you said it.
 Because it’s not a choice.
-The autonomic nervous system is something that happens without our conscious awareness, it just happens.
-So being in a, in a defensive state, like fight, or flight or freeze or shut down, being in one of these states is absolutely not a choice.
-It’s autonomic, which means you survived something, or survived, like an abusive home, the way you survived was by being in more of a flight mode or being in flight mode or being shut down.
-So you’re stuck, your autonomic nervous system was either conditioned to stay there, or you had to drop there and stay there to survive and get your needs met.
-Or you you survive some sort of acute incident.
-And I hate to call an incident, but
+The autonomic nervous system happens without our conscious awareness; it just happens.
+So, being in a defensive state, like a fight, flight, or shutdown, being in one of these states is not a choice.
+It’s autonomic, which means you survived something or stayed, like an abusive home; the way you survived was by being in more of a flight mode or being in flight mode or being shut down.
+So you’re stuck; your autonomic nervous system was either conditioned to stay there, or you had to drop there and stay there to survive and get your needs met.
+Or you survive some acute incident.
+And I hate to call it an incident, but

 Bill 22:20